TerryYwt/checkin-system/ZEABUR_DEPLOYMENT.md

 1. Check Zeabur logs in the dashboard
 2. Verify environment variables are set correctly
 3. Ensure database connection is working
 4. Check CORS configuration if frontend can't connect to backend

+## Why Dockerfiles?

+We're using Dockerfiles to ensure that Zeabur correctly identifies our services instead of relying on auto-detection.
+This provides several benefits:
+- More explicit control over the build process
+- No ambiguity about project type
+- Consistent builds across environments
+- Better isolation between frontend and backend